Jim Palandri

 isotopic analysis

-help in putting Humpty together again, and in semblance of working
+photos, mostly to help in putting Humpty together again in semblance

 Fluid inclusions